-3 Social Distancing
+4 Social Distancing

 Unavailable pews have been roped off, and available pews clearly marked, to ensure social distancing between different households.
+From 13 September one in two pews in the nave will be available.

 The west door will entrance only, and the north door exit only.